Democrats, GOP far apart as virus aid talks intensify

 Key to the debate is the $600 weekly unemployment benefit bump that is expiring for millions of jobless Americans.
 Republicans want to slash it to $200 a week as an incentive to push people back to work.
 Democrats have shown flickers of willingness to curb the federal aid, but are refusing to go that low.

-McConnell is defending cuts to unemployment assistance saying Democrats “pretend it’s controversial.”
-Republicans, he argued, believe the federal supplement is too generous, on top of state benefits, and people should not be paid more while they are at home than they would if they were on the job.
+Republicans defend cuts to unemployment assistance, saying the federal supplement is too generous, on top of state benefits, and people should not be paid more while they are at home than they would if they were on the job.

-“The American people don’t call that a controversy, they call that common sense,” he said.
+“The American people don’t call that a controversy, they call that common sense,” McConnell said.

 With the virus death toll climbing and 4.2 million infections nationwide, both parties are eager for a deal.
-There is widespread agreement that more money is needed for virus testing, to help schools prepare to open in the fall and to shore up small businesses but they are far apart on the details.
+There is widespread agreement that more money is needed for virus testing, to help schools prepare to open in the fall and to shore up small businesses.

+Treasury Secretary Steven Mnuchin and White House chief of staff Mark Meadows returned to Capitol Hill for a second day of talks with Pelosi and Schumer.

+They also heard an earful during a private GOP lunch.
+Half the Republican senators are expected to oppose any bill.

 Republicans seek $16 billion for virus testing but Democrats want $75 billion.